-Our business is currently conducted by our subsidiaries, Food Innovations, Inc. ("FII" or "Food Innovations"), which was incorporated in the State of Delaware on January 9, 2002, 4 The Gourmet, Inc. (d/b/a For The Gourmet, Inc.) and Gourmet Foodservice Group, Inc. Since its incorporation, Food Innovations, primarily through a relationship with U.S. Foodservice, has been in the business of providing premium restaurants with the freshest origin-specific perishables and specialty products shipped directly from our network of vendors within 24 - 72 hours.
+Our business is currently conducted by our subsidiaries, Food Innovations, Inc. ("FII" or "Food Innovations"), which was incorporated in the State of Delaware on January 9, 2002, 4 The Gourmet, Inc. (d/b/a For The Gourmet, Inc.) and Gourmet Foodservice Group, Inc. Since its incorporation, Food Innovations, primarily through a relationship with US Foodservices, Inc. ("USF"), has been in the business of providing premium restaurants with the freshest origin-specific perishables and specialty products shipped directly from our network of vendors within 24 - 72 hours.
 Our customers include restaurants, hotels, country clubs, national chain accounts, casinos, and catering houses.
 Since its incorporation, For The Gourmet has been in the business of providing consumers with gourmet food products shipped directly from our network of vendors within 24 - 72 hours.
-Since its incorporation, Gourmet Foodservice Group has been in the business of providing premium restaurants with the freshest origin-specific perishables and specialty products shipped directly from our network of vendors within 24 - 72 hours.
-In our business model, we receive orders from our customers and then work closely with our suppliers to have the orders fulfilled .
-In order to maintain freshness and quality , we carefully select our suppliers based upon, among other factors, their quality, uniqueness, reliability and access to overnight courier services.
+Since its incorporation, Gourmet Foodservice Group holds all the companies' intellectual property including the Artistre® line of products.
+In our business model, we receive orders from our customers and then work closely with our suppliers to have the orders fulfilled.
+In order to maintain freshness and quality, we carefully select our suppliers based upon, among other factors, their quality, uniqueness, reliability and access to overnight courier services.